 When driving on wet or slushy roads, it is possible for a wedge of water to build up between the tire and road surface.
-This is hydroplaning and may cause partial or complete loss of vehicle control and stopping ability.
+This is known as hydroplaning, and may cause partial or complete loss of vehicle control and stopping ability.
 To reduce this possibility, the following precautions should be observed:

-1. Slow down during rainstorms or when the roads are slushy.

-- 2. Slow down if the road has standing water or puddles.
-Flowing/Rising Water - 3.
-Replace the tires when tread wear indicators first become visible. - 4.
-Keep tires properly inflated. - 5.
-Maintain sufficient distance between your vehicle and the vehicle in front of you to avoid a collision in a sudden stop.
+- Slow down during rainstorms or when the roads are slushy. - Slow down if the road has standing water or puddles. - Replace the tires when tread wear indicators first become visible. - Keep tires properly inflated. - Maintain sufficient distance between your vehicle and the vehicle in front of you to avoid a collision in a sudden stop.